 - Difficult to air-out after play

-Number 3 on the best soccer cleats for wide feet list is Adidas X16 + PureChaos.
+3rd best soccer cleats for wide feet are list is Adidas X16 + PureChaos.
 It is made for the Game Changer.
 These cleats are built with this interesting two-piece upper system with a knitted sock underneath and the soft synthetic material on top.
 This combination is magical for wide-footed players.
 The upper is sensationally soft.
 A perfect match for anybody with a wider foot and since the laces are hidden underneath little lace cover, you do get a much bigger striking surface with less distractions and a whole lot of grip thanks for the texture on the upper.
 So if you’re worried about laces being on your way perhaps the PureChaos is something you want to look into.

 Also I really have to mention the sock.
 Which in my opinion is of the perfect height and I do prefer it over the higher model on the Obra 2 for example.
 Long story short this is a wonderful choice for anybody with a wide foot and I could play a game in these any day.